-The first military outpost in Lake County was Ft.
-Warner, established August 10, 1866.
+Established August 10, 1866, Ft.
+Warner has the distinction of being the first military outpost in Lake County.
 Fort Warner was built in the area where the Hart Mountain Antelope Refuge is now located.
 The main reason for establishing the fort was to protect early settlers from the Native people of the region.
 Harsh winters at the original Ft.
-Warner proved too much and in September of the following year the fort was relocated to a location on the northeast slope of the Warner Mountains.
+Warner proved too much and in September of the following year the fort was relocated to a location on the northeast slope of the Warner mountains.

 Sheep and cattle ranchers first settled the Lake County region in the late 1860’s.
 Lake County was chartered October 24, 1874.
 Lake County was carved out of Jackson County and Wasco County and included the present day counties of Klamath and Lake County.
 Lake County was not officially established until February 1, 1875.
 Klamath County was created in 1882.
 The original county seat was in Linkville, now Klamath Falls, and was relocated to Lakeview as the result of an 1875 election.